What Is an Air Conditioning Wet Switch/Float Switch & How AC Works

 In addition to removing heat from the indoor air, most air conditioners also serve a second function — removing moisture from the air as it passes through the evaporator coil.
 As you now know, when warm air is moved over the evaporator coils and the refrigerant liquid inside evaporates, the surrounding air cools.
 As this air cools, moisture from the air will condense on the outside of the evaporator coils.
 To get rid of this moisture and provide whole house humidity control, air conditioning equipment contains drain pipes that allows the collected water inside the unit to drain.
 The water runs down the evaporator coil to a drip pan that temporarily contains the water until it goes down the drain.

-What Is a Wet Switch/Float Switch?
+What Is a Wet Switch/Float Switch For an HVAC System?

 Every once in a while, however, the drain pipes become clogged with debris and dirt, in which case they will no longer be able to effectively remove the water.
 Considering that a single HVAC unit can collect up to 20 gallons of condensed water a day, it’s not hard to imagine the damage that could occur if the water could not be adequately drained.

 An HVAC wet switch/float switch, also known as a condensate overflow switch, serves to prevent this pan from overflowing if the AC drain stops working properly.
 The switch is activated when the level of the water in the pan comes above a certain point, causing the switch mechanism to trip/float to rise.
 When this happens, the switch will then send a message to the AC unit, and it will shut off, stopping the phase conversion and creation of condensation.
 At this point, a technician can locate and fix the source of the leak before water damage occurs.
+If your AC float switch keeps tripping or you have an AC float switch failure, call Summers & Zim’s for help.

 Where Is the Wet Switch/Float Switch Located?